Recruiting and Hiring Policy and Procedure for Full-Time Faculty and for Professional Research Staff - New York, District of Columbia, and California

 For recordkeeping and data tracking purposes, all applicants must be dispositioned in Interfolio through the appropriate “disposition code.”

-1This Policy also applies to the recruiting and hiring process for Full-Time Faculty and for Professional Research Staff at New York University in Washington, D.C.
+1This Policy also applies to the recruiting and hiring process for Full-Time Faculty and for Professional Research Staff at New York University in Washington, D.C. and California.

 2 Definitions of Tenured/Tenure Track Faculty, Full-Time Continuing Contract Faculty, and Other Faculty, and list of research titles can be found in the Faculty Handbook, Faculty Titles.
 For purposes of this Policy, Other Faculty includes full-time faculty who are Courant Institute Instructors, Assistant Professor/Faculty Fellows, and Acting Assistant Professors of Law.